This post is a complete guide of the fish with a thousand names. We will discover where and how to catch dolphinfish, dorado or mahi mahi.

 One of the most widespread fish on the planet, we can find it anywhere in the world.
 But in every part of the globe, this curious fish receives its own name.
 Instead, it can be recognized worldwide by its scientific nomenclature “Coryphaena hippurus”.

 Next, we review some of the most outstanding curiosities of this species and we will see techniques to catch it.
 The dolphinfish or mahi mahi is one of the most sought after fish by sport fishermen, thanks to its fighting ability.
 Another attraction is its speed, as it’s one of the fastest species in the ocean.
+Get to the end of this post if you want to show how much you know about dolphinfish fishing with a quiz!

 What is the name of this species?